Projects & Publicity Features

 HJM is featured in the March episode of the popular local tv show “Seniors Living In Paradise” hosted by Derek Kurisu.
 This episode can be viewed on Spectrum channel 129 during the month of March 2020 or you can view it by simply clicking on the left image.

-HJM is featured in the May-August 2020 edition Ke Ola Magazine, a popular free publication on the Big Island.
-Click on the following links to find out where you can find a copy:
+HJM was featured in the May-August 2020 edition Ke Ola Magazine, a former publication on the Big Island.
+This magazine is long out of print, but we have a few copies if you would like a complimentary copy!

-There may not be a bon dance again this year, but Obon season is still being celebrated in different ways.
-Members from HJM and the Honokaa Hongwanji Mission collaborated with the new Honokaa Heritage Center by doing an Obon Season window display.
-This display features bon dance towels from multiple temples on the Big Island and many other items including chochin lanterns, taiko drum and taikobachi sticks from HJM.
-The display will be up for the summer, so stop on by!
+There wasn’t a bon dance in 2021 due to the COVID-19 pandemic, but Obon season was still celebrated in different ways.
+Members from HJM and the Honokaa Hongwanji Mission collaborated with the Honokaa Heritage Center by doing an Obon Season window display.
+This display featured tenugui (bon dance towel) from multiple temples on the Big Island and many other items including chochin lanterns, taiko drum and taikobachi sticks from HJM.

 HJM was mentioned in articles featured in both the Hamakua Times and Hilo Tribune Herald!